UKHomeOfficeForms/hof-skeleton/README.md

 5. Run the service in dev mode `yarn start:dev`

+6. Access the service locally on `http://localhost:8080`

 ### Containerised App

 If you want to run the application in a containerised setup, there is a `docker compose` file ready to use.
 This will build the container image based on the dockerfile and run it alongside an instance of redis on the same shared network:

 `docker compose up`

+Once all services are up successfully, access the service locally on `http://localhost:8080`

 ## Dependencies